50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 Set sail aboard a classic schooner at Montauk Yacht Club.
 Photo courtesy of the club

-38. Families can hire a sailboat for a daytime cruise through Montauk Harbor and Block Island Sound for as little as $45 per person.
+38. Families can hire a sailboat for a daytime cruise through Montauk Harbor and Block Island Sound for as little as $45 per child.

-41. Technically it’s the first weekend of autumn, but kids shouldn’t miss the Greenport Maritime Festival in September.
-Celebrate the village’s maritime heritage with parades, story times, classic boat exhibits, and kids’ fishing competitions.
+41. Kids shouldn’t miss the Greenport Maritime Festival in September.
+Celebrate the village’s maritime heritage with parades, storytimes, classic boat exhibits, and kids’ fishing competitions.

 42. Got a star-gazer in the family?
 Visit Custer Observatory in Southold, the region's only planetarium.

-43. That reminds us, have you seen Stargazer on Route 111, the gateway to the Hamptons?
+43. That reminds us, have you seen the Stargazer sculpture on Route 111, the gateway to the Hamptons?
 It's another example of the roadside art that dots the Hamptons landscape.

 Puppet shows come alive at Goat on a Boat in Sag Harbor.
 Photo courtesy of the theater